 How Our Attorneys Can Help

 Once you receive a cerebral palsy diagnosis, speaking with an attorney who specializes in birth injury cases can help you understand your rights.
-For over 35 years, Oshman & Mirisola, LLP, has served New Yorkers, seeking justice for families victimized by medical malpractice and birth injury.
+For over 35 years, The Oshman Firm, has served New Yorkers, seeking justice for families victimized by medical malpractice and birth injury.
 We are devoted to assisting families and children with cerebral palsy and holding responsible parties accountable for careless medical errors that cause a lifetime of damage.

 Once you decide to move forward with a lawsuit, we will gather all the necessary documentation to build a winning case.
 This includes gathering medical records, expert testimony and other forms of evidence.
 We can help evaluate whether cerebral palsy was in fact caused by malpractice.